jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 // Add the path to the state.
 Use file.path instead of $1 in case the ".md" was added _inlineScripts.state.sessionState.tablefiles.paths[file.path] = 1;

+// Update the fm-config title tracking for the new table-file path trackFmTitles(file.path);

 return expFormat(
 	(file.children ?
 "Folder" : "File") + " __" + $1 + "__ added to table paths.");
 ```